dev-smashik/ClaudePulse/README.md

 Transparency is absolutely critical when granting extension storage and script running permissions:
 - **No Data Collection:** This extension processes numeric data entirely locally.
 It does not collect, transmit, trace, or monetize any of your prompt/response text.
 - **Isolated Domain Execution:** The network interceptors exclusively execute on the `*://claude.ai/*` origin framework.

 ---

+## 🚀 Release History

+Stay up to date with the latest features and fixes by checking our [Release Notes](RELEASE_NOTES.md).

+---